graalvm/workshops/native-image/non-fungible-verses/README.md

 of the [Spring Native Project](https://docs.spring.io/spring-native/docs/current/reference/htmlsingle/) (a Spring incubator to generate native executables using GraalVM Native Image).

-The application has two classes:
+The application has three classes:

 * `com.example.demo.DemoApplication`: The main Spring Boot class that also defines the HTTP endpoint `/jibber`
 * `com.example.demo.Jabberwocky`: A utility class that implements the logic of the application
+* `com.example.demo.DBRestClient`: A class that reads from and writes to the Autonomous JSON Database.

 So, what does the application do?

 If you call the endpoint `/jibber`, it will return some nonsense verse generated in the style of the [Jabberwocky poem](https://en.wikipedia.org/wiki/Jabberwocky) by Lewis Carroll.
 The program achieves this by using a [Markov Chain](https://en.wikipedia.org/wiki/Markov_chain) to produce a model of the original poem (this is essentially a statistical model).
 This model is then used to generate new text.

+If you call the endpoint `/mint` it will write a new "poem" to the collection in the AJD.

+If you call the endpoint `/read` it will retrieve all the poems from the collection.

+If you call the endpoint `/read/{uuid}` it will retrieve the poem with the specified `uuid` if it exists.

 In the example application, you provide it with the text of the poem, then generate a model of the text which the application then uses to generate a new text that is similar to the original text.
 We are using the [RiTa](https://rednoise.org/rita/) library to do the heavy lifting for us--it supports building and using Markov Chains.